Jesse Sekidika

-Jesse Tamunobaraboye Sekidika (born 14 July 1996) is a Nigerian footballer who plays as a winger for Ümraniyespor, on loan from Eyüpspor.
+Jesse Tamunobaraboye Sekidika (born 14 July 1996) is a Nigerian footballer who plays as a winger for Sabah in the Azerbaijan Premier League.

 Early career

 United Kingdom

 Born in Nigerian metropolis Port Harcourt, Sekidika was first scouted in England while playing as winger at Leicestershire-based private boarding school Brooke House College.
 After impressing there, he trialed at Stoke City at the 2013 Keele Cup and caught the attention of Manchester United scouts who invited him to train at their Carrington training ground.
 However, due to the stringent requirement of a British work permit and not having a European Passport, Jesse could not be offered a contract at Stoke City or Manchester United.

 Portugal

 In August 2014, Sekidika left UK and moved to Portugal where he joined the youth team of Oeiras, located in the suburb of the same name of the capital Lisbon, which has been a traditional feeder for the country´s bigger teams.
 At Oeiras, he played the first half of 2014–15 season.
 By then, he had already been invited to take part of the gatherings and training sessions of the Flying Eagles, the Nigeria national under-20 football team.
 During last days of the 2014–15 winter-break, he signed with Benfica's youth team.
 He was part of the Benfica squad that played in the 2014–15 UEFA Youth League in which Benfica reached the quarter-finals.
 At league level, he made six appearances and scored once for Benfica in the second-half of the 2014–15 First Portuguese youth league.